carloslabra/pa-documentation/tutorial4/bucket_excavator_digging.md

 particles is defined by an Elasto-plastic frictional adhesive contact model [?].
 The simulation was run for 2.41 s and the data was exported at a frequency of 10Hz.
-The exported files with the information of the particles and the contacts follow the standard format described in the Apendix A of the P4 user manual.
+The exported files with the information of the particles and the contacts follow the standard format described in the Apendix A of the Particle-Analytics user manual.

 ![Screenshot](img/Bucket_geo_kin.png)